vaiibs/YOLO-Object-Detection/README.md

 This is a Streamlit-based application for performing object detection using the YOLOv5 model.

+The model performs object detection and returns results, including bounding boxes, labels, and confidence scores for the detected objects.

 Users can upload an image, detect objects, and download the annotated output image.

 ## Features